United Nations Security Council: Criticism and evaluation

-For example, at the 68th Session of the UN General Assembly, New Zealand Prime Minister John Key heavily criticized the UN's inaction on Syria, more than two years after the Syrian civil war had begun.

 There is evidence of bribery in the Security Council.
 Countries that are elected to the Security Council see a large increase in foreign aid from the US, averaging 59%.
 They also see an 8% increase in aid from the UN, mainly from UNICEF.
 The increase most strongly correlates to years in which the Security Council addresses issues relevant to the US.
 There is also evidence of increased foreign aid to elected countries from Japan and Germany.
-One study found membership on the Security Council correlates with reduced economic growth for a given country over the course of its two-year term—3.5% growth during membership compared to 8.7% over four years of non-membership—although the effect is mainly driven by African authoritarian countries.
+One study found membership on the Security Council correlates with reduced economic growth for a given country over the course of its two-year term – 3.5% growth during membership compared to 8.7% over four years of non-membership – although the effect is mainly driven by African authoritarian countries.
 Elected members also experience a reduction in democracy and freedom of the press.